Deploy Secure Mesh Site v2 in AWS (ClickOps)

 In AWS, the source/destination check is a feature that ensures that an EC2 instance is only responsible for traffic that it sends or receives.
 By default, this check is enabled for all EC2 instances, meaning that each instance is expected to handle only the network traffic that originates from or is destined to its own IP address.

-In the case of an F5 CE Site, the instance is a Network Virtual Appliance (NVA) that outgoing and incoming traffic needs to transit through, and therefore we need to disable the source/destination check on the F5 CE EC2 instance.
+In the case of an F5 CE Site, the instance is a Network Virtual Appliance (NVA) that outgoing and incoming traffic needs to transit through.
+Therefore, you need to disable the source/destination check on the F5 CE EC2 instance.

 Figure: Stop Checkbox